 Affirmative action plans and procedures that encourage active recruitment and employment of ethnic minorities, women, persons with disabilities, and persons in underrepresented education categories should be developed and implemented in accordance with Association policy.
-Affirmative action plans and procedures that encourage active recruitment and employment of men in underrepresented education categories should also be developed and implemented.
-It may be necessary therefore to give preference to men in recruitment, hiring, retention, and promotion policies to overcome past discrimination.
-(1969, 2022)

-&lt;sup>9 See NEA Handbook for the Policy Statement on Affirmative Action adopted by the 1997 Representative Assembly, which sets forth the Association's full position dealing with this subject.
+See Policy Statement on Affirmative Action (p.
+365) adopted by the 1997 Representative Assembly, which sets forth the Association's full position dealing with this subject.